andrewhzy/SpringHttpClientDataJpaDemo/docs/api/README.md

 ## Implementation Notes

 ### Current Limitations
-- **Excel Download**: Large file downloads should use separate endpoints for better performance
 - **Authentication**: JWT extraction not yet implemented (placeholder user ID used)
 - **Background Processing**: Progress tracking implemented but could be enhanced with real-time updates